TCR South America Touring Car Championship

-The TCR South America Touring Car Championship is a touring car racing series based in South America first held in 2021, which uses the TCR Touring Car regulations.
+The TCR South America Touring Car Championship (due to sponsorship reasons, officially known as the Bradesco TCR South America Touring Car Championship, short TCR SA) is a touring car racing series based in South America first held in 2021, which uses the TCR Touring Car regulations.

 Background

-The introduction of the new South American-based TCR Championship was announced on 4 March 2020, with Néstor Girolami saying “I think it’s the right time for South America to have a TCR series.”
-He continued with “It is a perfect opportunity and the most important in my view is that young drivers may join with the aim of climbing the hierarchy and, eventually, arriving on top to the WTCR.
-As a Honda driver I would be delighted to represent the brand in this new series to showcase their product in South America.”
+The creation of a South American-based TCR championship was announced on 4 March 2020.
+At the announcement, racing driver Néstor Girolami welcomed the initiative, stating that he believed the timing was appropriate for South America to establish its own TCR series.
+He also said that the championship could provide a pathway for young drivers to progress to higher levels of touring car racing, including the World Touring Car Cup (WTCR), and noted that, as a Honda driver, he hoped to compete in the series and represent the manufacturer in the region.

-Head of the championship is Felipe McGough who was formerly a part of the South American Super Touring Car Championship and Maurizio Slaviero who was the Stock Car Brasil President.
-The sporting director is Honda Racing Super TC2000 team director Victor Rosso and technical chief Samuel Canca Ruiz, who is a race engineer.
+The championship is headed by Felipe McGough, who was previously involved with the South American Super Touring Car Championship, and Maurizio Slaviero, former president of Stock Car Brasil.
+Victor Rosso, director of the Honda Racing Super TC2000 team, serves as sporting director, while race engineer Samuel Canca Ruiz is the championship's technical director.

 The championship director is Felipe McGough, formerly of the South American Supertouring Car Championship, and Maurizio Slaviero, formerly the president of Stock Car Brazil.
 The sporting director is Víctor Rosso, the director of the Argentine RAM Racing Factory team, and the technical director is Samuel Canca Ruiz, a race engineer.

 The TCR is a touring car homologation system, first introduced in 2014 and now used by a multitude of championships worldwide.